Irreversible 2-conversion set in graphs of bounded degree: Irreversible 3-conversion set in toroidal grids

-Now we check the correctness of the construction.
-We start with the case (A) where $m = 3k$ and $n = 3l$.
+Now we check the correctness of the construction; that is, we verify that the black squares constitute an irreversible 3-conversion set.
+We start with case (A) where $m = 3k$ and $n = 3l$.

 By a \emph{white cycle} we denote a connected set of white squares $W \subseteq T$ where every square in $W$ has at least two neighbors in $W$.
-Note that $T$ cannot contain any white cycle if the squares of an irreversible 3-conversion set are black.
+Note that the black squares of $T$ form an irreversible 3-conversion set if and only if $T$ contains no white cycle.